jmfuchs/aws-cloudtrail-processing/README.md

 ### Cloud9 Environment

-If you are having trouble installing any of the prerequisites, you can spin up an [AWS Cloud9](https://aws.amazon.com/cloud9/) environment, which is a cloud-based IDE that comes prepackaged with a number of essential packages.
+If you have any trouble installing any of the prerequisites, you can spin up an [AWS Cloud9](https://aws.amazon.com/cloud9/) environment, which is a cloud-based IDE that comes prepackaged with a number of essential packages.
 After which you can run the following to install the Serverless Framework.

 ```
 npm install -g serverless